Image credit: http://sbhshgovapmacro.wordpress.com/what-is-economics/

 In the presentation, we explored the implications scarcity has on risk mitigation and discussed what we can do to make those tough, risk-driven decisions more straightforward.

-* You can also view and download the slides on SlideShare.net: Risk Mitigation – Scarcity Requires Risk-Driven Choices
+You can download the slides here: Risk Mitigation – Scarcity Requires Risk-Driven Choices